-THE ATTORNEY GENERAL'S GUIDELINES ON SEIZED AND FORFEITED PROPERTY
+THE ATTORNEY GENERAL'S GUIDELINES ON SEIZED AND FORFEITED PROPERTY TABLE OF CONTENTS

 The Department of Justice asset forfeiture program has three primary goals: (1) to punish and deter criminal activity by depriving criminals of property used or acquired through illegal activities; (2) to enhance cooperation among foreign, federal, state and local law enforcement agencies through the equitable sharing of assets recovered through this program: and, as a byproduct, (3) to produce revenues to enhance forfeitures and strengthen law enforcement.